ChenchenZheng/le-plateau/README.md

 # Le Plateau
+❗️ **This project is hosted on Heroku with a free plan, please be patient when you visit it.**

 👉 Check our web application here: [Le plateau - Trouve ton jeu de société, tes buddies ou les deux !](https://www.leplateau.app/)

 🎯 **Target**: Fans of board games who can’t afford all the games they wish for.